pdmthorsrud/accountability_buddy/README.md

 # Download .env template
 curl -O https://raw.githubusercontent.com/pdmthorsrud/accountability_buddy/main/.env.template
 ```

+That's it!
+Just these 2 files are needed.
+The container will clone the full repo at runtime using your GitHub token.

 3. **Create a GitHub Personal Access Token** (for private repo access):
    - Go to https://github.com/settings/tokens